Who Are the Angels of the Seven Churches in Revelation? (Series Part 2)

 Whereas Jesus walks among the churches (which this interpretation would read as church members minus the pastor), he holds the pastors in his right hand.
 It’s strange, to say the least, that the leaders of the churches are not properly part of the churches that they lead.

-3. The contents of each letter reads like they are addressed to a suffering/threatened congregation.
+3. The contents of each letter read like they are addressed to a suffering/threatened congregation.
 Hence, Jesus tells the Smyrna church, for instance, that the devil is about to throw “some of you” into prison (2:10).
 He also says this to the Pergamum church, “I know where you dwell, where Satan’s throne is.
 Yet you hold fast my name, and you did not deny my faith even in the days of Antipas my faithful witness, who was killed among you, where Satan dwells.”
 (2:13).
-Considering that the congregations as a whole suffered the threats and actual acts of violence, it doesn’t make much sense, as spelled out above, that the church leaders are isolated (and protected?) in Jesus’s right hand.
+Considering that the congregations as a whole suffered the threats and actual acts of violence, it does not make much sense, as spelled out above, that the church leaders are isolated (and protected?) in Jesus’s right hand.

 Divine Messengers?